Lennar Corporation [LEN] – Mismatched value: Check Out the Fundamental Analysis

-Lennar Corporation [NYSE: LEN] gained by 1.23% on the last trading session, reaching $68.99 price per share at the time.
-Lennar Corporation represents 312.14M in outstanding shares, while the company has a total market value of $21.53B with the latest information.
+Lennar Corporation [NYSE: LEN] dipped by -0.97% on the last trading session, reaching $70.53 price per share at the time.
+Lennar Corporation represents 304.06M in outstanding shares, while the company has a total market value of $21.66B with the latest information.

 Lennar Corporation [NYSE:LEN]: Analyst Rating and Earnings